High Holy Days 2025/5786

 Our healing service offers space to contemplate and pray for healing for ourselves and our loved ones.
 This service is immediately followed by Yizkor, as we call to mind loved ones who are no longer with us but whose presence we feel as we remember them.
 Sermon by Rabbi Marcia Zimmerman.

-We come to Ne’ilah with our final pleas for forgiveness from God and gather communal strength to embrace the year ahead.
-During Ne’ilah, we also celebrate the theme of birth and renewal with a special ceremony for children brought into our lives since fall 2024.
+During Ne’ilah, we also celebrate children brought into our lives since fall 2024.
 The prayers and songs with our Nefesh band bring harmony and momentum to our beautiful closing worship experience and the conclusion of our fast.

 Break-the-Fast